manticoresoftware/manticoresearch/manual/Searching/Search_results.md

 <!-- end -->

 <!-- example sql5 -->
-If your query fails you will get an error:
+If your query fails, you will receive an error:

 <!-- request SQL -->
 ```sql